 - Form 470: The filing window is currently open for the 2023 filing year.

 - Form 471: FCC has not set the 2023 deadline.

 - Form 486: There is no filing window for this form; libraries have 120 days from receiving the Funding Commitment Decision Letter from USAC.

 Copy and paste the following narrative into the text box when you reach that step in the online form 470.
 Update the text with your own library name, location, and internet capacity:

-XYZ Library is not seeking a standalone lit fiber circuit nor are they seeking a standalone Internet access only service (with no transport).
-XYZ Library is seeking a bundled Internet Access service (IA and associated transport).
+The XYZ Library is not seeking a standalone lit fiber circuit nor are they seeking a standalone Internet access only service (with no transport).
+This library is seeking a bundled Internet Access service (IA and associated transport).
 This service is to be delivered to the library at Street address and city.

-The library seeks bids for Internet at the following capacities: 25 Mbps (current level) to ---------.
+The library seeks bids for Internet at the following capacities: -----Mbps to ------Mbps.
 Interested vendors should also provide the following information in their bids: (a) Indicate the type of connectivity (e.g. fiber, coaxial, microwave, etc.); (b).
 Indicate whether E-Rate C1 eligible bundled firewall is provided; (c).
 Identify any E-Rate ineligible charges (such as DDoS).
 Library reserves the right to cancel this request for bids and to reject all related proposals.